Battery, Electrical and Electronic Recycling for Schools, Colleges…

 Use the peels of juiced lemons and limes to make zest and twists, which can be dried or frozen for later use.

 Use juiced citrus fruit halves sprinkled with salt to clean stainless steel and other metal fixtures.

 Add a piece of orange peel to brown sugar to ensure it stays soft.

 Don’t throw away half used copy books, up-cycle into kid’s drawing books.

 Unravel woolen jumpers and knit something new for you!

 Reused material from 3 or 4 broken umbrellas to assemble a retro style rain poncho.

-Jars can be cleaned and used to store homemade jams, preserves or even as desk organizer for pens, paper clips or pencils.
+Jars can be cleaned and used to store homemade jams, preserves or even as a desk organizer for pens, paper clips or pencils.

 Save old toothbrushes to scrub hard to reach places, like grout, sinks or behind water taps.